drmonkeysee/ecs-scheduler/README.md

 ECS Scheduler is composed of two independent components: webapi and scheduld.
 They are run as seperate processes and the environment variable `COMPONENT` controls which process runs (set to either `webapi` or `scheduld`).
 In the future these will be hostable in a single process and not required to run separately.
 In the meantime they communicate to each other via an SQS queue, named under the appropriate key in one of the configuration files (see the files in **config/** for details).

-See [this link](http://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/SQSDeadLetterQueue.html) for more info on creating dead letter queues.

 [boto3](https://github.com/boto/boto3) is the package used to communicate to AWS.
 To set up credentials and default AWS configuration see the details in the [boto3 docs](https://boto3.readthedocs.io/en/latest/guide/configuration.html).

-[elasticsearch](https://www.elastic.co/products/elasticsearch) is used as the backing store for persisting job information so an elasticsearch cluster is also required to run ECS scheduler.
+For historical reasons [elasticsearch](https://www.elastic.co/products/elasticsearch) is used as the backing store for persisting job information so an elasticsearch cluster is also required to run ECS scheduler.
 An index will be created automatically the first time a job is added; however you may want to use a more specific mapping, in which case consult the `JobSchema` and related classes in **serialization.py**.
 In a later release there will be a static file and a simple S3 storage option as well as hooks to implement your own persistence layer.
+When testing locally I would recommend using the [elasticsearch docker image](https://www.elastic.co/guide/en/elasticsearch/reference/current/docker.html).

 Finally the log level can be controlled via the `LOG_LEVEL` env variable, set to one of the values defined in the [`logging` Python module](https://docs.python.org/3/library/logging.html#logging-levels).

-So for example to start the webapi component of ECS Scheduler for testing and logging at the info level would be:
+As an example, to launch the webapi component of ECS Scheduler using the test configuration and logging at the info level execute this command:

 ```sh
 > LOG_LEVEL=INFO RUN_ENV=test COMPONENT=webapi ./ecsscheduler